Where to Find Volunteer Opportunities for Phlebotomists

 So, why should you volunteer your phlebotomy services in the first place?
 First, volunteering can be a great way to gain experience.
 If you’re having a hard time finding your first phlebotomy job, it could be because some hospitals and clinics want people who have experience drawing blood (venipuncture).

-Volunteering is also a good way to help out a community.
+Volunteering is also an excellent way to help out a community.
 Some organizations need to offer their full-time phlebotomist support and can’t afford to hire additional medical professionals.
 Volunteering your services is an excellent way of giving back to families who need your assistance.

 Finally, volunteering enables you to get a foot on the career ladder.
 Volunteer opportunities look great on a resume.
 The more you practice phlebotomy, the more likely that you’ll find an entry-level phlebotomy job.
 You may even be able to get promoted or land a higher position with a better salary.